watson/airplay-protocol/README.md

 Get the AirPlay server info.

-Calls the callback with the plist result as the second argument or optionally an error object as the first argument.
+Arguments:

+- `callback` - Will be called when the request have been processed by the AirPlay server.
+The first argument is an optional Error object.
+  The second argument is an instance of [`http.IncomingMessage`][1] and the third argument is a parsed plist object containing the server info

 ### `airplay.play(url[, position][, callback])`